Rishab-Kumar09/Jarvis/README.md

 - 🌤️ **Weather Information**: Provides weather updates for any city
 - ⏰ **Time Information**: Tells the current time
 - 🎯 **Interruption Handling**: Can be interrupted mid-speech with "stop" command
+- 📱 **Remote Control**: Control JARVIS from your phone or any device through a web interface

 ## Requirements